zaikio/zaikio-loom-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Zaikami::Loom project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/crispymtn/zai-loom-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Zaikami Loom Ruby gem project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/crispymtn/zai-loom-ruby/blob/master/CODE_OF_CONDUCT.md).